Gold Coast Model Railway Club Inc.

 Picture

-Pacific Hwy at Stapylton.
-Existing Gold Coast railway alignment passes under this bridge.
 The service road bridge has been upgraded.
-Opposite industrial area eastern side of the motorway
+It is opposite the industrial area on the eastern side of the motorway.

 Photo left- Yatala timber trestle bridge with demolition train removing track 1965